jhaco/Playground/README.md

 ---

 Version 1.0:
-> Refactored code into separate responsible packages. \
+> Refactored code into separate responsible packages to be initialized by main. \
 > Registered/rendered the backpack as a non-functional, but craftable block.
-It's a blue backpack. \
+It's a blue backpack! \
 > Initial Fabric mod environment setup.